CESNET/eInfra-docs/topics/compute/sensitive/docs/get-project.md

-# New project in the SensitiveCloud
+# New Project in SensitiveCloud

 We are committed to providing a secure and reliable research environment for data processing, storage, and sharing.
 Therefore, we have created an on-boarding process for every principal investigator who wants to use the SensitiveCloud.